 What is the right of access?

-Commonly known as subject access, this right gives you the right to obtain a copy of your personal data.
-This right will allow you to understand how and why we are using your data, and to verify the lawfulness of processing.
+This right enables you to understand how and why we are using your data, and to verify the lawfulness of processing it.

 What can I request under this right?

 You are entitled to:

 - Confirmation that your data is being processed;

 - Access to your personal data; and